Key Management¶

 Automatic Key Generation¶

-On startup, if no keys are found for a tenant, the service will automatically generate a new key pair with a self signed certificate.
-Each generated key includes:
+On startup, if no keys are found for a tenant, the service will automatically generate a new key pair.
+Even when using the database mode, the private key will never be exposed by the api.

 Vault (HashiCorp Vault)¶